 As you scroll through any feed, they’re impossible to miss and so addicting to watch.
-Those quick, punchy videos that help you believe you can do anything — master a kitchen skill, discover a new tool, rock a new look, learn a simple life hack.
+Those quick, punchy videos help you believe you can do anything — master a kitchen skill, discover a new tool, rock a new look, or learn a simple life hack.
 These catchy videos can help retailers and brands get in front of new customers and make them the go-to place for advice and product recommendations.
 But before you think about adding how-to videos to your content strategy, take a look at our tips for making one that will draw viewers in and make them want to spread the word.

 - Select the products you want to feature.

 Both simple and complex products can benefit from a how-to video.
-For example, something as simple as applying primer which professional make-up artist, Erica Bogart demonstrates with different products, based skin type.
+For example, something as simple as applying primer which professional make-up artist, Erica Bogart demonstrates with different products, based on skin type.
 More complex products can have how-to videos broken into chapters like professional gamer, Tigarlily, explains how to use Streamlabs.

 - Decide who should be the instructor.